MWschutte/scalar-jepsen/doc/blog.md

         "IF value > "amount";"
     "APPLY BATCH;" ))
 ```
-However running this query gives an error unfortunatly:
+However running this query gives an error unfortunately:

 >Conditions on counters are not supported